Trading Taxes in the UK

-However, April 2008 brought with it change.
-Gone was tapered relief and in its place, a fixed 18% capital gains tax rate was introduced.
-This gives the majority of investors a substantial tax advantage over traders.
+However in April 2008, a fixed 18% capital gains tax rate was introduced in place of tapered relief.
+This gave the majority of investors a substantial tax advantage over traders.
 The additional tax relief on expenses probably would not make up for the significant reduction in the tax rate for investors.

-It’s worth noting that if you claim a trader status to benefit from loss relief, HMRC often take a closer look.
+It is worth noting that if you claim trader status to benefit from loss relief, HMRC may take a closer look.
 Due to this supposed advantage of investor status, day trading tax rules in the UK may toughen up in coming years.

-HMRC consider the ‘badges of trade’ in order to determine whether you’re activity will be classed as trading or investment in nature.
+HMRC consider the ‘badges of trade’ to determine whether your activity will be classed as trading or investment in nature.

 Whilst tax rules and regulations remain somewhat grey, judicial decisions and best practice have clarified certain criteria and factors.

-Despite being one of the hardest areas to make an accurate determination on, this is a vital component.
+Despite being one of the hardest areas to make an accurate determination on, this is a key component.